cmorett/SimCCD/docs/muon_sampling.md

 # Cosmic muon sampling modes

-SimCCD now supports two generator modes:
+SimCCD now supports two generator modes plus an optional targeted impact sampler:

 - **forced_footprint** (legacy): back-projects muons through the CCD footprint; nearly every generated muon hits the CCD.
 Useful for fast pixel-statistics studies.
 - **tierB_plane_flux** (new, Tier B): samples muons from a realistic Modified Gaisser flux on a source plane larger than the CCD, producing natural hit/miss fractions and an event weight (effective livetime) per event.
+- **tierB_plane_flux + targeted impact**: `/sim/muon/mode targeted` picks a uniform impact point on the CCD footprint (plus optional margin) and back-projects the same sampled `(theta,phi)` to the source plane.
+This is a biased sampler for morphology/shape studies; weights are set to zero.

 ## Flux model (Guan 2015 Modified Gaisser)